 Everybody on an Antarctic station has a job, and many of these are operational positions.
-Each person has an important role to play in the successful running of the station.
+Each person has an important role to play in keeping the station running smoothly.

+Everyone participates in station duties.
 These are allocated by the station leader on a rotating roster.
-Generally, jobs such as household cleaning, blizz line maintenance and waste removal (known as the ‘gash run') are done on Saturdays, while kitchen slushies work throughout the week.
+Jobs such as household cleaning, blizz line maintenance and waste removal (known as the ‘gash run') are done on Saturdays.
+Kitchen slushies work throughout the week.

 As well as these general station duties, there are a number of volunteer positions.
-Volunteers for these roles are all drawn from within the station community.
+Volunteers are all drawn from within the station community.

 Volunteer station positions may include: